devnull-cz/c-prog-lang/modules/common-mistakes-1.md

 # Common mistakes I.

-I noticed several times already that you may end up doing the following:
+Some of you often end up doing the following:
 ```
 #define MYDEF = 3
 ```